mahdiaarabi/on-the-fly/README.md

 ## Overview

 On-the-Fly Crystal is an automated computational framework written in **Fortran 90** that constructs potential energy surfaces (PES) for transition metal complexes by coupling intelligent lattice-growth algorithms with automated DFT calculations on HPC clusters.
-The code systematically explores multidimensional normal-mode coordinate space, interfaces directly with **Gaussian 16** for electronic structure calculations, and uses a **binary sort tree** for efficient duplicate detection — enabling the evaluation of **80,000+ molecular structures in under 72 hours** with a **20× speedup** over manual approaches.
+The code systematically explores multidimensional normal-mode coordinate space, interfaces directly with **Gaussian 16** for electronic structure calculations, and uses a **binary sort tree** for efficient duplicate detection, enabling the evaluation of **80,000+ molecular structures in under 72 hours** with a **20× speedup** over manual approaches.

 ## The Problem

 Constructing accurate potential energy surfaces for transition metal polyhydride complexes is one of the most computationally demanding tasks in quantum chemistry.
 Each point on the PES requires a full DFT calculation, and the number of required points scales exponentially with dimensionality.
-Traditional approaches require researchers to manually generate geometries, prepare input files, submit jobs, monitor completion, handle failures, and curate results — a process that takes weeks and is prone to human error.
+Traditional approaches require researchers to manually generate geometries, prepare input files, submit jobs, monitor completion, handle failures, and curate results, a process that takes weeks and is prone to human error.

 ## How It Works